lmagyar/homeassistant-addon-tailscale-beta/tailscale/DOCS.md

 **Note:** The `exit-node-allow-lan-access` option is always enabled when an exit node is specified.
 This is required by the Home Assistant environment.

-**Note:** After you enable this option, you also have to enable it on Tailscale's admin console.

-1. Navigate to the [Machines page][tailscale_machines] of the admin console, and find your Home Assistant instance.

-1. Click on the **&hellip;** icon at the right side and select the "Edit route settings..." option.
-The "Exit node" and "Subnet routes" functions can be enabled here.

 ### _Note on the `lets_encrypt` options below_